 The museum is situated in the Capodistrias estate of Koukouritsa, a listed monument, just 7km from Corfu town, near Evropouloi village.
 During your visit, you can enjoy the botanical garden with splendid views and relax at the Garden Café and find original souvenirs at the Museum Shop.
 In the summer months, there are cultural and educational events in the museum’s garden, for the old and young.

-According to new Government Regulations, as from the 13/9/2021, visitors to the permanent exhibition need to present a photo ID (ID Card/Passport)and one of the following documents.
+According to new Government Regulations, as from the 22/11/2021, visitors to the permanent exhibition need to present a photo ID (ID Card/Passport) and one of the following documents:

--Medical Certificate of Covid-19 Recovery (up to 6months)
+-Medical Certificate of Covid-19 Recovery and 1st dose Vaccination Certificate

 March – November